 - the UK Ministry of Defence on the Materiel Strategy, a project to transform its £14 billion per annum defence procurement capability

-- Office of Gas and Electricity Markets (the UK energy regulator) on the design and implementation of new arrangements for the competitive licensing of offshore transmission infrastructure (including the sale of existing network assets)
+- Office of Gas and Electricity Markets (the UK energy regulator) on the design of the regulatory and contractual structure for the selection of offshore transmission owners which own and operate the transmission links to offshore wind farms

 - EDF Energy on its plans to build new nuclear generating stations in the UK